 - If the Budget Authority is also the claimant, then their supervisor must sign as Budget Authority

-After the final signature, Travel Reimbursement Requests should be forwarded to the Accounts Payable department for processing.
+After the final signature, Travel/Personal Reimbursement Requests should be forwarded to the Accounts Payable department for processing.

 Vicinity Mileage Reimbursement

 Vicinity Mileage reimbursements follow the same policies, procedures, and processes as normal travel reimbursements for the most part.
-Vicinity mileage reimbursements should be turned in on a monthly basis (with one month's worth of mileage per form).
-Vicinity mileage can be claimed by using the travel reimbursement form.
+Vicinity mileage reimbursements should be turned in at least on a monthly basis.
+Vicinity mileage can be claimed by using the Travel/Personal Reimbursement form.

-Due to audit and policy guidelines, the Business Affairs Office (BAO) prefers to pay vendors direct whenever possible.
+Due to audit and policy guidelines, the Business Affairs Office (BAO) prefers to pay vendors direct or with a Department PCard whenever possible.
 Direct vendor pays avoid the extra work involved for everyone on campus in approving and documenting reimbursement requests.

 Sometimes direct vendor pays are not practical.
-When amounts are paid by a staff member, either on behalf of Oregon Tech or for expenses incurred in connection with Oregon Tech business, an approved Reimbursement Request should be submitted to the BAO for payment.
-Some types of expenses, such as Travel and Hosting, must be approved prior to being incurred and require specific types of documentation (see Hosting Groups and Guests).
+When amounts are paid by a staff member, either on behalf of Oregon Tech or for expenses incurred in connection with Oregon Tech business, an approved Travel / Personal Reimbursement Request Form should be submitted to the BAO for payment.
+Hosting must be approved prior to being incurred and requires an approved Hosting Form.

 Reimbursements incurred in connection with student functions have slightly different requirements.
-If a student club advisor or someone who will be traveling with students on Oregon Tech sponsored programs have questions or need assistance with these types of reimbursements, please refer them to Cindy Childers, (before the event outing).
+If a student club advisor or someone who will be traveling with students on Oregon Tech sponsored programs have questions or need assistance with these types of reimbursements, please refer them to ASOIT (before the event outing).